technomancy/ferrante/README.md

 (ia32-libs on Ubuntu) as
 [some of the Android tools don't ship with 64-bit versions](http://code.google.com/p/android/issues/detail?id=14439).

-Finally be sure to have at least version 1.6 of [JRuby](http://jruby.org) installed with bin/ on your $PATH.
+Finally be sure to have at least version 1.6 RC1 of [JRuby](http://jruby.org) installed with bin/ on your $PATH.
+If your gem and rake are not from from JRuby, prefix the gem and rake commands with jruby -S:

-    $ jruby -S gem install mirah
+    $ gem install pindah

-Then you can compile:
+Then you can create an apk:

-    $ ant debug
+    $ rake debug

 This will place <tt>Ferrante-debug.apk</tt> in <tt>bin</tt>, which you can install if your device is connected or your emulator is running:

     $ adb install -r bin/Ferrante-debug.apk
+    # or if you want to rebuild and install at the same time:
+    $ rake install

 If you're running the emulator, you can fake out the GPS: